arthur-vilela/PP4-mood-tracker/README.md

   - Ensured users can enable/disable notifications and set a preferred notification time.

 ##### **User Management Views**

 - **Logout Confirmation**:
   - Confirmed the logout confirmation page renders correctly.
   - Verified that users are logged out and redirected to the home page.

 - **Profile Update**:
   - Tested the profile update form pre-populates with user data (username, email).
   - Validated updates to username and email are saved and reflected immediately.

 - **Password Change**:
   - Verified successful password changes with valid data.
   - Tested error handling for invalid old passwords and mismatched new passwords.

 #### **3. JavaScript Tests**
 JavaScript functionality was tested using Jest to ensure interactive elements perform as expected:

 - **Timeout Messages**:
   - Verified alert messages are removed from the DOM after 5 seconds.

 - **Modal Data Handling**:
   - Ensured the `edit` and `delete` modals are populated with correct data from user actions.

 ---

+### **Feature-to-Test Mapping**

+This subsection links the project's core features to their respective automated and manual tests, ensuring comprehensive coverage of functionality.

+---

+#### **1. Feature: Mood Logging**
+**Description**: Users can log daily moods, including optional notes and actions, and specify a date.

+- **Automated Tests**:
+  - **Model Tests**:
+    - Verified mood creation, including the correct assignment of user, mood type, date, notes, and actions.
+    - Ensured timestamps (`created_at`, `updated_at`) are automatically generated.
+    - Validated `__str__` representation reflects the user's mood and date.
+  - **View Tests**:
+    - Tested the mood entry view to ensure only authenticated users can access the page.
+    - Checked form validation for required fields, date limits (no older than two weeks), and invalid mood types.
+  - **Form Tests**:
+    - Validated that the `MoodEntryForm` correctly applies custom validators for date inputs.
+    - Ensured the form handles optional fields (notes, actions) appropriately.

+- **Edge Cases**:
+  - Form submission with invalid mood types or missing required fields.
+  - Form submissions with dates outside the allowed range.

+- **Manual Testing**:
+  - Verified that the mood logging form renders correctly and saves data to the database.
+  - Checked that invalid inputs trigger appropriate error messages.
+  - Tested usability across devices (desktop, mobile, tablet).

+---

+#### **2. Feature: Visual Calendar**
+**Description**: Displays a color-coded calendar of logged moods to visualize patterns over time.

+- **Automated Tests**:
+  - **View Tests**:
+    - Verified that the mood calendar endpoint returns the correct JSON structure (`labels`, `data`).
+    - Ensured the view handles cases with no mood entries gracefully.
+    - Tested that only authenticated users can access the calendar data.
+  - **JavaScript Tests**:
+    - Checked that the D3.js script renders the calendar dynamically based on the JSON data.
+    - Verified the correct colors are applied for each mood type using test data.

+- **Edge Cases**:
+  - Empty data sets (no moods logged).
+  - Invalid mood types included in the data.

+- **Manual Testing**:
+  - Observed the rendering of the calendar for different months and mood data sets.
+  - Checked that calendar elements are responsive and visually accurate across devices and browsers.

+---

+#### **3. Feature: History Review**
+**Description**: Allows users to revisit, edit, or delete past mood entries.

+- **Automated Tests**:
+  - **View Tests**:
+    - Tested that the history view fetches and displays moods sorted by date in descending order.
+    - Checked that the correct template is rendered.
+    - Verified only authenticated users can access the mood history page.
+  - **JavaScript Tests**:
+    - Ensured the `delete` and `edit` modals populate with the correct mood data.
+    - Tested that modal interactions function as expected.

+- **Edge Cases**:
+  - Deleting a mood entry that no longer exists (simulated by another user’s action).
+  - Editing an entry with invalid data.

+- **Manual Testing**:
+  - Tested the responsiveness and functionality of the accordion component.
+  - Checked the integration of modals for editing and deleting entries.

+---

+#### **4. Feature: Dark Mode**
+**Description**: Allows users to toggle between light and dark themes.

+- **Automated Tests**:
+  - **Model Tests**:
+    - Verified that the `UserPreferences` model stores and retrieves the `dark_mode_enabled` value correctly.
+  - **View Tests**:
+    - Tested the settings view to ensure user preferences are updated on form submission.
+    - Verified the dark mode toggle affects the session and persists across requests.

+- **Edge Cases**:
+  - Session expiration during dark mode toggle.
+  - Simulated user preference conflicts (e.g., two devices updating settings simultaneously).

+- **Manual Testing**:
+  - Observed the application’s appearance in light and dark modes.
+  - Verified that theme preferences persist across logins and devices.

+---

+#### **5. Feature: Daily Reminder Email**
+**Description**: Sends email notifications to users who opt-in for daily reminders.

+- **Automated Tests**:
+  - **Model Tests**:
+    - Verified the default values of `NotificationSettings` (e.g., `notify_by_email`).
+  - **View Tests**:
+    - Tested the email reminders endpoint to ensure it triggers correctly with valid tokens.
+    - Checked that reminders are sent only to users with notifications enabled.

+- **Edge Cases**:
+  - Invalid email configurations (e.g., missing SMTP credentials).
+  - Database errors during the reminder query.

+- **Manual Testing**:
+  - Verified the email content and formatting.
+  - Checked that opt-in users receive emails at the specified time.

+---

+### **Testing Summary**
+This mapping ensures that all critical features of the project are thoroughly tested.
+Each feature’s functionality, edge cases, and integration are verified through a combination of automated and manual testing methods.

+---